FBI search of Mar-a-Lago: FBI/DOJ launches criminal investigation and issues subpoenas

 On April 12, 2022, NARA said it would let the FBI access the documents retrieved from Mar-a-Lago.
 Trump's lawyers sought to delay this outcome.
-On May 10, Debra Steidel Wall, the acting Archivist of the United States, wrote Trump's attorney Evan Corcoran to reiterate that Trump had taken hundreds of pages of classified materials with him, including highly classified Special access programs materials, and that their extended negotiations over alleged executive privilege was delaying investigations and threat assessments already underway.
+On May 10, Debra Steidel Wall, the acting Archivist of the United States, wrote to Trump's attorney Evan Corcoran to reiterate that Trump had taken hundreds of pages of classified materials with him, including highly classified Special access programs materials, and that their extended negotiations over alleged executive privilege was delaying investigations and threat assessments already underway.
 She said that based on legal counsel she had decided not to honor their request for further delays.
 An ally of Trump made the letter public on August 22.
 When NARA provided the FBI with access to the records it retrieved, the FBI provided copies to individual agencies of the US Intelligence Community to conduct classification reviews and determine whether their disclosure could put at risk sensitive sources.

-On May 11, the DOJ subpoenaed Trump for "any and all documents or writings in the custody or control of Donald J. Trump and/or the Office of Donald J. Trump bearing classification markings".
-Trump's advisers repeatedly urged him to fully comply with the subpoena, despite his desire to keep some documents.
-According to The New York Times, Trump told his advisers in the spring of 2022 that he had returned all government records and did not want to discuss the matter further.
-On May 12, the DOJ issued a grand jury subpoena to the National Archives for the classified documents they had provided to the House select committee investigating the January 6 United States Capitol attack.